somnicattus/binary-search-generalized/README.md

   - Without `compareFn`, arrays must be sorted in the natural order of numbers/bigints/strings.
   - With `compareFn`, arrays must be sorted using `compareFn`.
 - Order (asc/desc) is detected automatically for arrays with `length >= 2` when no comparator is provided.
-  - For arrays of `length = 1`, you must specify `order` (`"asc" | "desc"`) or pass a `compareFn`, otherwise a `RangeError` is thrown.
+  - For arrays of `length = 1`, you must specify `order` (`"asc" | "desc"`) or pass a `compareFn`; otherwise, a `RangeError` is thrown.

 ## Common pitfalls

 - Non‑monotonic predicate: `predicate` must not flip true/false multiple times across the range.
 If it’s not monotonic, results are undefined.
 - Midpoint not shrinking: a custom `midpoint` that returns `low` or `high` can cause infinite loops.
 Ensure it strictly reduces the interval (e.g., for integers use `Math.floor(low / 2 + high / 2)` and design your predicate so a bound moves).
-- Epsilon too small or not representable: pick an `epsilon` that’s meaningful at the magnitude of the endpoints; values below the local ulp won’t change bounds and will throw in `"check"` mode.
+- Epsilon too small or not representable: pick an `epsilon` that’s meaningful at the magnitude of the endpoints; values below the local ulp won’t change the bounds and will throw in `"check"` mode.
 - Invalid endpoints: `alwaysEnd` must satisfy `predicate` and `neverEnd` must not; otherwise a `RangeError` is thrown in `"check"` mode.
 - Arrays not truly sorted / comparator mismatch: if the array isn’t sorted according to the provided comparator (or natural order), results are undefined.
 Auto asc/desc detection requires `length >= 2`.
 - Single‑element arrays: for insertion helpers, pass `order` (`"asc" | "desc"`) or a `compareFn`; otherwise a `RangeError` is thrown.
 - Duplicates: `binarySearchArray` returns the first index; use `binarySearchArrayLast` for the last index.
 Choose left/right insertion helpers depending on where you want to insert equal values.
 - Mixed types or NaN: avoid mixing numbers with `NaN` or incompatible types.
-For bigint arrays, don’t mix with number.
+For bigint arrays, don’t mix with numbers.
 - Convergence: for custom domains, ensure your `midpoint` and termination condition guarantee convergence.

 ## Examples